monglechap/fluenttts/README.md

    ```
    -i: Path of saved emotion embs
    -o: Path for saving mean or i2i embs
-   -m: Set the farthest emotion as only neutral or other emotions
+   -m: Set the farthest emotion as only neutral or other emotions (explained in mean_i2i.py)
    ```
 1. Inference